 - a.
-ASSOCIATION OFFICERS, DIRECTORS, TRUSTEES: Strongly oppose legislation that imposes unreasonable limitations on volunteer officers, directors or trustees of homeowners associations or that imposes obligations other than those in an association's governing documents. (continued from 2001; revised 2010) - b.
-DELAYED PAYMENT TO ASSOCIATIONS FOR DELIVERY OF RESALE DISCLOSURE PACKET: Support amending a recent law (House Bill 516) affecting Common Interest Communities (HOAs and Condominium Associations) to eliminate the new mandate that payment to Associations (for providing a resale disclosure packet to a home buyer) be delayed until settlement.
-We support restoration of the previous statutory provision that payment be made prior to delivery of the packet. (continued from 2009; revised 2010)
+ASSOCIATION OFFICERS, DIRECTORS, TRUSTEES: Strongly oppose legislation that imposes unreasonable limitations on volunteer officers, directors, or trustees of homeowners associations or that imposes obligations other than those in an association's governing documents. (continued from 2001; revised 2010) - b.
+DELAYED PAYMENT TO ASSOCIATIONS FOR DELIVERY OF RESALE DISCLOSURE PACKET: Support amending House Bill 516 affecting Common Interest Communities (HOAs and Condominium Associations) to eliminate the new mandate that payment to Associations (for providing a resale disclosure packet to a home buyer) be delayed until settlement.
+We support restoration of the previous statutory provision that payment be made prior to delivery of the packet.
+We thank the General Assembly for correcting this problem for self-managed associations in the 2010 session.
+We request additional legislation to follow up and correct this problem for all Common Interest Communities in Virginia. (continued from 2009; revised 2011)

 Rationale: H.B.
 516, passed in the 2008 General Assembly session, amended section 55-509.6 (Fees for disclosure packet) of the Virginia Property Owners Act and section 55-79.97 (Fees for resale certificate) of the Virginia Condominium Act.
 The law now requires that the fee be collected out of settlement proceeds.
 If settlement does not occur within 90 days, the cost of the resale packet cost is assessed against the lot.
-This mandate to delay payment will cause financial harm.
+Delayed payments cause financial harm.
 Common Interest Community (CIC) Associations should be allowed to collect fees at the time of packet delivery.
 If payment is delayed until settlement, the Association may wait for months before being paid, or they may never be paid.
 First, not all those who receive packets will ultimately purchase; potential buyers may back out.
 Second, Associations all over the state have a number of homes in foreclosure.
 In many such cases the Associations will likely never collect the delinquent assessments from the sellers, and will therefore also not be able to collect the disclosure packet fees.
 There are good features of H.B.
 516 but this delayed payment provision is harmful.